relaywirelessapi/helium-api/docs/docs/index.md

 ### Sponsored by Helium Foundation

 Relay API was built in partnership with the Helium Foundation.
-The Foundation awarded a grant to Relay to make Helium Oracle data more accessible to the community—removing the need to interact directly with AWS S3 and its complexities.
+The Foundation awarded a grant to Relay to make Helium Oracle data more accessible to the community — removing the need to interact directly with AWS S3 and its complexities.

-## Support

-If you need help or have questions about the API:

-1. Check our documentation for guides and examples
-2. Explore the GraphQL schema using introspection [(learn more here)](./quick-start#tools-and-resources)
-3. Chat with our team and community in our official Discord channel
+Read the announcement (link TBD).